CO2 for Lower pH Pool Water

 Scientifically, carbon dioxide’s effect on pH is a very simple, very natural phenomenon.
 When dissolved in water, CO2 converts to carbonic acid – a mild acid that is very effective in reducing and stabilizing pH.

-With over 4 years of research, development, and field testing, Poolsmith® Technologies developed Carbon Dioxide InpHusion™ (patent pending) – a 3-step process that efficiently converts carbon dioxide gas to carbonic acid utilizing the InpHuser® injector (patent pending) and a proprietary injection formula.
-Carbon Dioxide InpHusion™ is planet-friendly, people-friendly, pet-friendly, and pool-friendly.
+With 20 years of research, development, and field testing, Poolsmith® Technologies developed the perfect Organic pH stabilizer.
+This includes our patented Carbon Dioxide InpHusion™ process – a 3-step process that efficiently converts carbon dioxide gas to carbonic acid utilizing the InpHuser® injector and a proprietary injection formula.
+Organic pH™ is planet-friendly, people-friendly, pet-friendly, and pool-friendly.

-The Poolsmith® pH Control™ system is a “stand-alone” system compatible with all swimming pool pump controllers, salt-chlorine generators, and sanitizers.
-The system is equipped with a pressure-sensor so it functions only when the pool filter pump is generating at least 10 PSI.
+Organic pH™ is a “stand-alone” system compatible with all swimming pool pump controllers, salt-chlorine generators, and sanitizers.
+The system is equipped with a pressure-sensor so it functions only when the pool filter is generating adequate pressure.

-Poolsmith® systems are manufactured in Glendale, Arizona.
+Our systems are manufactured in Arizona.
 All system components were selected to withstand extreme weather conditions common to Phoenix, Arizona.
-Systems come with a 2-year warranty covering defective components.
+Systems come with a 3-year warranty covering defective components.

 Installation & Operation

-The Poolsmith® pH Control™ system can be installed, typically, in less than 15 minutes with a screwdriver, a drill, and a 1 1/8” adjustable wrench.
-Installation is as easy as “Plug-n-Play” because the InpHuser® injector (patent pending) and the pressure-sensor fitting and are designed to easily install in pumps with industry-standard ¼”-18 NPSM Straight pipe drain ports.
+The Organic pH™ system that can lower pH levels in swimming pools can be installed in less than 15 minutes with a screwdriver, a drill, and a 1 1/8” adjustable wrench.
+Installation is as easy as “Plug-n-Play” because the InpHuser® injector and the pressure-sensor fitting are designed to easily install in pumps with industry-standard ¼”-18 NPSM straight-pipe drain ports.
 This includes pumps manufactured by:

 Here are the simple steps required to install and operate the system: